- Newly Diagnosed

 - Some people affected with autism will require life-long care at the cost of $5 to $7 million dollars.

 - Autism is the most common developmental disability affecting children in the United States today.
-Autism is now more common that Down Syndrome, Mental Retardation, and Cystic Fibrosis combined.
+Autism is now more common that Down Syndrome, intellectual disability, and Cystic Fibrosis combined.

 - Autism often strikes boys more often than girls – roughly four times more common in boys.